lorossi/empty-html5-canvas-project/README.md

 - `Color` that supports RGBA-HSLA colors in a handy way
 - `Point` that supports simple 2D points
 - `SimplexNoise` that supports simplex-noise generation, up to 4 dimensions both with and without seed
-- `XOR128` that supports a simple random number generator
+- `XOR128` that supports a simple seeded random number generator

 I recommend you to read the documentation of the classes to understand how they work and their methods.